CharleboisLab/Yeast-Colony-Models/README.md

 # Yeast-Colony-Models

 A lattice-based simulation of yeast colony growth under a number of different conditions including different budding patterns, varying nutrient concentrations, neutral mutations, and the influences of static magnetic fields.
+Code was written by Rebekah Hall and questions regarding the code should be directed to rebekah1@ualberta.ca.

 ## Dependencies